an everyday photo, every day | photography • art • poetry

 You can find a full-size giclee plus various sizes of digital prints, framed and unframed in my Etsy shop.

-Autumn has arrived as usual, but the colors of the season are arriving earlier than is typical.
+Autumn has arrived as usual, and each day the colors of the season appear in new places.
 Here in Western Pennsylvania with our miles and miles of tree-covered hills, more brilliant reds and yellows stand among the deep olive green as if someone had stippled a single wide brush stroke here and there on the hillside, just for effect.
 Because I am compelled to photograph and paint these colors I know that while we see some colors even in September, the leaves don’t begin to turn in earnest, in that big wave of change, until mid-October, yet many hillsides are already halfway there.
+This year our warm and wet summer is said to produce a spectacular autumn leaf show.

 Because I paint Western Pennsylvania, nearly every one of my landscape paintings contains a tree, usually more than one, and often the trees themselves are the subjects; I have included a slideshow of a number of paintings, below.
 I have gigabytes of photos of trees, just for the trees’ sake, not to mention ones where the trees are the supporting cast.
 The other day I ran an errand entirely on winding back roads so that I could drive 10 miles per hour and photograph the beauty unfolding at every turn, even if they weren’t particularly good photos; the change had come so quickly that I was completely distracted and it was either that or have someone drive me or I’d wreck my car.

 Above, “Biding Time”, a pencil drawing of the old maple tree that guards my house, with resident mourning doves.
-This maple has guarded this house for over 60 years, and me for the past 22.
-It bears the scars of storms and age, hollow to the ground, fragile now, yet I see it multiple times every day, from my bedroom first thing in the morning to the course of the day outside my office window.
+This maple has guarded this house for over 60 years, and me for the past 23.
+It bears the scars of storms and age, hollow to the ground, fragile now, yet it is a part of my life each moment I am here, from my bedroom first thing in the morning to the course of the day outside my office window.
 Drawing this, in detail, in pencil, took several weeks, working a square inch or two in an hour or so and I got to know the tree so well; the leaves are lovely, but the trunk and branches tell the true story.
 I added very slight watercolor washes to show the bird’s breast tarnish and the contrast of blue on the upper feathers, and the slight gather of moss on the tree branch, all to give it a bit of dimension.

 I think of the trees around me as I think of my friends, those constant presences that are more a part of us than we know.
 They inspired this poem.